jonasbkarlsson/ev_smart_charging/README.md

 ### Configuration entities

 The configuration parameters that affects how the charging will be performed are also available as configuration entities.
 This means they can be found grouped together in the integration's device view and that they can be controlled by service calls.
 After reload of the integration, or after restart of Home Assistant, the values will be set to the values set during configuration.
+For descriptions of each parameter, see the Configuration section above.

-Entity | Type | Description
--- | -- | --
+Entity | Type | Valid value ranges and service calls -- | -- | --
 `select.ev_smart_charging_charge_completion_time` | Select | Valid options, "00:00", "01:00", ..., "23:00" and "None".
 Can be set by service call `select.select_option`.
 `number.ev_smart_charging_charging_speed` | Number | Valid values min=0.1, step=0.1, max=100.0.
 Can be set by service call `number.set_value`.